Data Mixing Can Induce Phase Transitions in Knowledge Acquisition: Experimental Setup

 \paragraph{Training Setup.} Our experiments use the Pythia architecture~\citep{biderman2023pythia}, with model sizes ranging from 14M to 6.9B.
 The default setup involves pre-training from scratch on a mixture of FineWeb-Edu and SynBio.
 Since FineWeb-Edu is large ($>$1T tokens) and SynBio is small ($<$1B tokens), our typical training runs involve the model seeing SynBio for multiple epochs but FineWeb-Edu for less than one epoch.
+This approach reflects real-world practices to rephrase knowledge-dense data multiple times~\citep{hao2025reformulation,team2025kimi}, since models struggle to acquire knowledge within a single pass~\citep{huang2024demystifying}.
 For instance, in a 32B-token run with the mixing ratio for SynBio-320k set as 0.1, the model passes SynBio $\sim100$ times.
 We also study the continual pre-training setup in~\Cref{sec:mitigation,sec:larger-model}.
-Full details are provided in~\Cref{sec:expdetail}.
+Full experimental details are provided in~\Cref{sec:expdetail}.